-We have continued to make every effort to resolve coverage issues quickly, spending more time on the front end trying to resolve insurance matters so the claim can proceed.
+We have continued to make every effort to resolve coverage issues quickly by trying to resolve insurance matters so the claim can proceed.
 Overall, we have improved our service to customers by moving the less complex cases along faster, allowing more time for the more complex cases.